-By next year, CO2 must be cut to 95 grams per kilometer for 95per cent of cars from the current 120.5g average - a figure that has risen of late as consumers spurn fuel-efficient diesels and embrace SUVs.
+By next year, CO2 must be cut to 95 grammes per kilometre for 95per cent of cars from the current 120.5g average - a figure that has risen of late as consumers spurn fuel-efficient diesels and embrace SUVs.
 All new cars in the EU must be compliant in 2021.

-The timing could hardly be worse, with the world's main auto markets in decline and the sector braced for a chaotic British exit from the European Union as well as a protracted U.S-China trade war.
+The timing could hardly be worse, with the main auto markets in decline and the sector braced for a chaotic UK exit from the European Union and a lengthy U.S-China trade war.

-New electric cars wheeled out at the show on Tuesday include PSA Group's Opel Corsa-e mini and the ID.3 compact from Volkswagen.
-The German car maker is also making hybrid power standard-issue in its Golf bestseller.
+New electric cars wheeled out at the show include PSA Group's Opel Corsa-e mini and the ID.3 compact from Volkswagen.
+The German carmaker is also making hybrid power standard-issue in its Golf bestseller.

-To meet the targets, sales of electric cars would need to triple to 6per cent of the market by 2021, and rechargeable hybrids surge fivefold to a 5per cent market share, German engineering firm FEV Consulting estimates.
+Sales of electric cars will need to triple to 6per cent of the market by 2021 and rechargeable hybrids surge fivefold to a 5per cent market share, German engineering firm FEV Consulting estimates.

-Fines of 95 euros (US$105) per car, per excess gram of CO2 quickly add up to hundreds of millions of euros.
+A further 15per cent cut in CO2 is required by 2025, extending to 37.5per cent by 2030.
+Fines of 95 euros (US$105) per car, per excess gramme of CO2 quickly add up to hundreds of millions.

 Many electrified offerings are arriving just in time - or in many cases too late - for deliveries to begin in January, when less efficient models will also become more scarce.